arcusmaximus/SottrModTools/Documentation.md

   resources can be found.

   It's good to know that .drm files only refer to resources; they don't contain them.
-Quite often, the same resource is referenced by multiple .drm files, which means that modding one texture may affect multiple outfits.
+Quite often, the same resource is referenced by multiple .drm files, which means that modding one texture may affect multiple outfits, for example.

 - **.tr11objectref**